AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on February 25, 2021**

+**Scheduling tool won't load in any area**

+_Resource Management_

+When a user with an apostrophe in their username tries to access the Scheduling tool in Workfront Classic, the page is blank and the tool never loads.

+**Name doesn't change on new proof versions**

+_Documents_

+When a user in the new Workfront experience uploads a new version of a document with a different name, the name doesn't update to match the newest version's name.

+**Document Share error when deleting projects**

+_Projects_

+When a System administrator user has a access to a project that has been copied and they try to delete it or delete a document in the project, they are unable to delete the object and they see the error "Document Share with primary key value(s) not found."

+**User report is not applying all filters**

+_Reports_

+When a user in the new Workfront experience creates a User report with a filter rule that includes the Top Parent ID field, any other filter rules in the report are not being applied.

+**Calculated fields not recalculating after edits**

+_Custom Forms_

+When a user in the new Workfront experience edits and saves a Custom Form that contains calculated fields, these fields do not update.

+**Documents deleting when custom form is deleted**

+_Custom Forms_

+When a user in the new Workfront experience deletes a Documents custom form that is attached to documents, those documents are deleted as well.
+Custom Forms

 +++

 +++**Maintenance Update on February 18, 2021**

+**Unnecessary checkbox removed from Requests area**

+_Requests_

+We have removed the checkbox to the left of the request names in the Submitted list of the Requests area.
+This checkbox was not connected with any functionality, so we removed it to eliminate a confusing experience.

+**Unable to access documents from links**

+_Documents_

+When a user in the new Workfront experience clicks some document links, they are unable to access the document and they see the error message "The Document no longer exists: You may have mistyped the web address.
+Double check it and try entering the address again."
+This same error occurs with the View Details link in proof email notifications.

 +++

 +++**Workfront Fusion Maintenance Update on February 16, 2021**

+**Workfront Fusion 2.0 shows inaccurate time zones**

+_Scenarios_

+This update fixed an issue where Fusion 2.0 was displaying user time zones inaccurately.
+Users can now see their time zone displayed under input fields for dates.

 +++

 +++**Maintenance Update on February 11, 2021**

+**Proofs aren't uploading to selected folder**

+_Proof_

+When a user opens a folder and adds a new proof, the proof uploads to the general Documents area of the object instead of within the folder.

+**Too many pinned pages causes Top Navigation to disappear**

+_Navigation_

+When a user has more than 60 pinned pages, the Top Navigation stops displaying, preventing the user from accessing Search, the Main Menu, Notifications, and more.

+**User cannot type text into rich text field**

+_Lists_

+When a user attempts to inline-edit a rich text field, they can only type a single character.

 +++

 +++**Maintenance Update on February 4, 2021**

+**Exported report shows Workfront Classic branding**

+_Reports_

+When a user in the new Workfront experience exports a report, the logo that displays in the exported report matches the Workfront Classic settings found under Setup > System > Branding.

 +++